 “However, this also brings a lot of risks.”

 “These devices can malfunction and are vulnerable to being hacked.
-Log management helps you keep track and monitor all the activities performed by the device and helps you identify any external intrusions or any abnormal activity to prevent cyber-attacks.”
+Logging tools can help you keep track and monitor all the activities performed by the device and helps you identify any external intrusions or any abnormal activity to prevent cyber-attacks.”

 Industrial IoT Considerations